kualitee-sdk/kualitee-cyprus/README.md

 # kualitee_cypress
-This package is for kualitee users to post their execution cycle from cypress to kualitee tool
+This package is for Kualitee users to post their execution cycle from cypress to Kualitee tool.

 ## Getting started
 ### Step 1: Install `kualitee_cypress`: